 The bikes were GL160 Hondas, XL125s, plus a sole XL250 for a couple riding two-up, which proved about right for the conditions and pace.
 (The XL125s were being replaced with 250s just after our trip.)
-One of the things you quickly notice is that a kilometer in Vietnam is not a kilometer in Australia.
-Believe it or not 200km (which you can knock over in a couple of hours at home) is a big ride over here.
+One of the things you quickly notice is that a kilometre in Vietnam is not a kilometre in Australia.
+Believe it or not, 200km (which you can knock over in a couple of hours at home) is a big ride over here.
 You see you’re dealing with tight little roads littered with villages, buffalo, and lots of other little surprises.

 The trip cost about US$110-140 per day, including guides, bikes, fuel and meals – great value.
 Anh, the owner of the business, is well aware that this isn’t the cheapest option out there but says he prefers to do the job properly, rather than scrimp, and his actions back up his word.